AaronZhangL/SplitCharater/README.md

 SplitCharater
 =============
-This is a test project.
+This is a test project.\n
 Hello World.